seinecle/codapps/docs/generated-html/subdir/why-builds-can-fail-and-solutions_temp_html.md

 1. Open the Codename One properties of the project:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vR2U-jqeLhKY0TQAJw4416mqnmWkn594MiYhVtBqe6ajfgkwvi_2UbpkNtlODgrGGM27jxagIWp7dYT/pub?w=1124&h=638[align="center",title="Accessing the properties of your project"]
+image::Accessing-the-properties-of-your-project.png[align="center",title="Accessing the properties of your project"] {nbsp} +

 //ST: !
 [start=2]
 2. Go to the Android properties and take the name and location of the "keystore.ks" file indicated here:

 //ST: !
-image::https://docs.google.com/drawings/d/e/2PACX-1vRJttX3GOuXEaoALj88d5ZQNgqTGN_r6cwmyrXMwVxAhdHZCrDOogX5znuWe_0SQV_46llOq3tP8HAS/pub?w=1124&h=638[align="center",title="Find this file on your computer and delete it"]
+image::Find-this-file-on-your-computer-and-delete-it.png[align="center",title="Find this file on your computer and delete it"]
+{nbsp} +

 //ST: !
 [start="3]